truedl/prntscrReader/README.md

 # prntscrReader
-Multi-threading screenshots reader from prntscr
+Multi-threading screenshots reader from prntscr.

 # What does the script do?
-The script reads random screenshots from prntscr with multi-threading system and save them at "images" folder
+The script reads random screenshots from prntscr with multi-threading system and save them at the "images" folder.

 # How to use it?
 1. Download project from github